mctinker/Map-Tasker/README.md

 ## Notes

+### 1

-<sup>1</sup> Windows 11 has been tested and verified to work.
+Windows 11 has been tested and verified to work.
 Limitations:
 - The Edge web browser, though, closes as soon as it opens when invoked from this program.
 Therefore, it is recommended to use any browser other than Edge.
 - Notepad does not treat spacing correctly for the configuration diagram (MapTasker_Map.txt).
 Install an app such as "Typepad" and set it as your default app for opening txt files.

+### 2

-<sup>2</sup> For the "Get backup" (retrieve the Tasker XML file directly from your Android device) option to work, you must have the following prerequisites:
+For the "Get backup" (retrieve the Tasker XML file directly from your Android device) option to work, you must have the following prerequisites:

 - Both the MAC and Android devices must be on the same network

 - The [sample Tasker Project](https://shorturl.at/bwCD4) must be installed and active on the Android device, and the server must be running (see Android notification: "HTTP Server Info...").
 Make suree to run the "launch" Task and enter your Google Drive ID.

-- The TaskerNet profile, [MapTasker List](https://shorturl.at/buvK6), must be imported into the above HTTP Server Example project in order for the 'List XML Files' button to work.
+- The TaskerNet profile, [MapTasker List](https://shorturl.at/buvK6), must be imported into Tasker in order for the 'List XML Files' button to work.

-- Once the backup has been retrieved from your Android device, it is not necessary to keep retrieving it unless it has changed since it is automatically saved on your Mac.
+- Once the XML has been retrieved from your Android device, it is not necessary to keep retrieving it unless it has changed since it is automatically saved on your Mac.

+### 3

-<sup>3</sup> If having problems getting Tkinter to version 8.6, try the following:
+If having problems getting Tkinter to version 8.6, try the following:

 - uninstall python
 - brew install tcl-tk